collinschaafsma/frontin/README.md

     rails g frontin:bbb

+To get started with the bbb grunt plugin checkout the docs. https://github.com/backbone-boilerplate/grunt-bbb Be sure you run your `bbb` commands in the root of the `frontend/` directory.

 ## Disabling the asset pipeline

 It's highly recommended that if you use frontin to disable the asset pipeline to avoid